 I was at the side counter (3-4 people) where sushi is brought.
 The sushi at Sugita is consistently outstanding.
 None of it failed to live up to the reputation.
 I am told by a regular that Sugita is the most consistent sushi chef.
 In short, I would say that the depth of taste is deeper than Saito, and represents the best that sushi can offer.
 In contrast, Saito would be easier to like for international guests and requires less experience to appreciate.
 Saito appears more sophisticated, but in my opinion, for those who know where to look, Sugita has the depth of taste that the truly sophisticated Japanese food can offer.

-Reservations: Like Saito, the only way to get a reservation, other than being invited by a regular customer, is through Arry.
+Reservations: Like Saito, it used to be that the only way to get a reservation, other than being invited by a regular customer, is through Arry.
 A yearly membership to Arry costs 円60,000 and a meal at Sugita will cost approximately 円40,000.
-Reservations at Sugita are more difficult to get than at Saito because Saito serves lunch daily.
+However, starting November 2019, Sugita is now on Tableall.
+Sugita remains an extremely difficult reservation to make.

 The only true voyage of discovery would be not to visit strange lands, but to possess other eyes.